 NVFF’s Education + Outreach Programs are dedicated to sharing the power of cinematic storytelling with the next generation of creative minds.
-Every year, we reach over 3,500 students through integrated film programs that inspire curiosity, spark conversation, and foster critical thinking.
+During the film festival, we reach over 3,500 students through integrated film programs that inspire curiosity, spark conversation, and foster critical thinking.

 Educators are offered a special selection of festival films to screen in the classroom.
 Filmmakers and film subjects then visit students to engage in intimate conversations that bring the curriculum to life.